공통영어2 능률 민병천 3과 변형문제

 A Timeless Symbol of Korea

-Her grandmother knows ____ tiger as well.
+Her grandmother knows the ____ as well.

 How is the tiger related to Korean culture?

-It depicts people ____ various animals, including tigers.
+It depicts people hunting various animals, including ____

 Korean folktales